vim-advent-calendar/vimways.org/content/2018/tejr-runtime-hackery.md

 ----------------------------------

 One of the lesser-used subdirectories in the Vim runtime directory structure is `compiler`.
-This is for files that set [`'makeprg'`][mp] and [`'errorformat'`][ef] options, so that the right [`:make`][mk] or [`:lmake`][ml] command runs for the current buffer, and any output or errors that program returns are correctly interpreted according to the value of `'errorformat'` for use in the quickfix and location lists.
+This is for files that set the [`'makeprg'`][mp] and [`'errorformat'`][ef] options so that a useful [`:make`][mk] or [`:lmake`][ml] command runs for the current buffer, and any output or errors that the program returns are correctly interpreted according to the value of `'errorformat'` for use in the [quickfix][qf] or [location][ll] lists.
 The files defining these two options are sourced using the [`:compiler`][cm] command.

-Vim includes some `:compiler` definitions in its runtime files, and not just for C or C++ compilers; there’s `$VIMRUNTIME/compiler/tidy.vim` for HTML checking, and `$VIMRUNTIME/compiler/perl.vim` for Perl syntax checking, to name just a couple.
-Note that there’s no particular need for the program named by `'makeprg'` to have anything to do with an actual `make` program, or a compiler for a compiled language; it can just as easily be a **syntax checker** to identify erroneous constructs, or a **linter**, to point out bad practices that aren’t necessarily errors.
+Vim includes some `compiler` definitions in its runtime files, and not just for C or C++ compilers; there’s `$VIMRUNTIME/compiler/tidy.vim` for HTML checking, and `$VIMRUNTIME/compiler/perl.vim` for Perl syntax checking, to name just a couple.
+You can also write your own definitions, and put them in `~/.vim/compiler`.

+Note that there’s no particular need for the program named by `'makeprg'` to have anything to do with an actual `make` program, nor a compiler for a compiled language; it can just as easily be a **syntax checker** to identify erroneous constructs, or a **linter** to point out bad practices that aren’t necessarily errors.
 What the `:compiler` command provides for the user is an abstraction for configuring these, and switching between them cleanly.

 ### Switching between compilers

 As an example to make the usefulness of this clear, consider how we might like to specify `'makeprg'` and `'errorformat'` for editing shell scripts written for GNU Bash.
-Bash can be an awkward and difficult language, and if we have to write a lot of it, ideally we’d want a linter as well as a syntax checker to let us know if we write anything potentially erroneous.
+Bash can be an [awkward and difficult language][pf], and if we have to write a lot of it, ideally we’d want a linter as well as a syntax checker to let us know if we write anything potentially erroneous.

-Here are two different tools for syntax checking and linting Bash, and candidates for new `:compiler` definitions:
+Here are two different tools for syntax checking and linting Bash, both with potential as `compiler` definitions:

 * [`bash -n`][bn] will **check** the syntax of a shell script, to establish whether it will run at all.
 * [`shellcheck -s bash`][sc] will **lint** it, looking for bad practices in a shell script that might misbehave in unexpected ways.

-Ideally, a Bash programmer would want to be able to run *either*, switching between them as needed, without losing the benefit of showing the output in the quickfix or location list when `:make` or `:lmake` is run.
+Ideally, a Bash programmer would want to be able to run *either* of these programs, switching between them as needed, without losing the benefit of showing the output in the quickfix or location list when `:make` or `:lmake` is run.
+So, let’s write a script to accommodate that.

 First of all, because this logic is specific to the `sh` filetype, we decide to put it in a filetype plugin in `~/.vim/after/ftplugin`, perhaps named